dianaamfr/Loan-Fraud-Prediction/README.md

 # To Loan or not to Loan

 A data mining project to help bank managers avoid trusting non-compliant clients with loans by predicting if a loan will end successfully based on data about the clients and previous loans.
+This project was developed during the Machine Learning course at FEUP.

 ## Compilation